 Entering into contracts or making purchases on behalf of the University

 - Vice President & Chief Legal Officer; Senior Vice President, Finance and Business Services

 I. POLICY AND GENERAL STATEMENT

-Procurement Services is the university’s official purchasing agent.
-Employees may not use university funds for any purchase unless the employee is authorized to make the purchase by university policy.
-All purchases, regardless of the source of funds, must be made on a competitive basis unless otherwise authorized by university policy.
-Any violation of university purchasing policies or procedures should be promptly reported to the Executive Vice President, Chief Operating and Financial Officer, The University of Texas System Vice Chancellor for Business Affairs or to the Compliance Hotline by phone at 1-888-472-9868 or by email at https://www.tnwgrc.com/WebReport/default.asp?.
+Procurement Services is the University’s official purchasing agent.
+Employees may not use University funds for any purchase unless the employee is authorized to make the purchase by University policy.
+All purchases, regardless of the source of funds, must be made on a competitive basis unless otherwise authorized by University policy.
+Any violation of University purchasing policies or procedures should be promptly reported to the Senior Executive Vice President, Chief Operating and Financial Officer, The University of Texas System Vice Chancellor for Business Affairs or to the Compliance Hotline.

-Departments are permitted to purchase goods and services, inclusive of delivery charges, up to $5,000 per transaction.
-Any purchase greater than $5,000 must be handled by Procurement Services.
-All purchases over $25,000 must be solicited through a formal bid or proposal, unless a contract is already in place approved by Procurement Services.
+Departments are permitted to purchase goods and services, inclusive of delivery charges, less than $15,000 per transaction.
+Any purchase $15,000 or greater must be handled by Procurement Services.
+All purchases over $50,000 must be solicited through a formal bid or proposal, unless a contract approved by Procurement Services is already in place.
 The bid and proposal process must be handled by Procurement Services.

 University employees may not solicit, demand, accept or agree to accept any economic opportunity, future employment, gift, loan, gratuity, special discount, trip, favor or a personal service in connection with the following:

 - approving, disapproving, recommending or preparing any part of a program requirement or purchase request;

 - influencing the content of any specification or procurement standard, rendering of advice, investigation, audit, request for ruling or claim; or